Who remembers the AWB’s Eugene Terreblanche? Who can forget him? I bumped into him one day ca.1999.

 In court: Further testimony was given by AWB financial secretary Mej.
 Kays Smit.
 Smit testified that Allan had phoned her to come and remove a drunken Terre’Blanche from her flat early one morning because Allan was expecting someone and was anxious to get rid of him.
 Smit testified to finding Terre’Blanche on Allan’s couch “naked except for a khaki jacket around his shoulders and a pair of green underpants with holes in them”.

-I have inspected my own underpants carefully ever since, and replace them more frequently than I used to, and never green.
+I have inspected my own underpants carefully ever since, and replace them more frequently than I used to, and I never buy green.
 You never know . . . .

 *Jani Allan’s description of his penetrating gaze!
 She wrote “Right now I’ve got to remind myself to breathe … I’m impaled on the blue flames of his blowtorch eyes.”